-"If there are any questions out in the field, then I would gather information and report back to the commission, said Link.
+"If there are any questions out in the field, then I would gather information mission, said Link.

 Bayh said Link would also serve as the intermediary between State Board of Accounts employees, who will count ballots, and the recount commission.